antholeole/blog/src/content/blog/good_references.md

 In order of finding the material:

 1. [DPDK memory concepts](https://www.dpdk.org/memory-in-dpdk-part-1-general-concepts/).
 Good high level overview of NUMA, TLB, Huge Pages, DMA.
+2. [Graphics Tricks From Boomers](https://arnaud-carre.github.io/2024-10-06-vpternlogd/).
+Great explanation of SIMD vpternlogd, in a way that makes sense.